Managing the paediatric foreskin

 CIRP logo Note:

 The authors here blindly have quoted outmoded data on development of preputial retractability in boys.
 They of all people should know better.
-For better information see: The Development of Retractile Foreskin in the Child and Adolescent.
+For better information see: External link The Development of Retractile Foreskin in the Child and Adolescent.

 Figure 1 shows a normal pouting, non-retractile foreskin.